GrahamCampbell/Laravel-Manager/README.md

 The `'connect'` method accepts one parameter which is an array of config.

-This interface is not used by this package, but is used by [Laravel Flysystem](https://github.com/GrahamCampbell/Laravel-Flysystem).
+This interface is not used by this package, but is used by the likes of [Laravel Flysystem](https://github.com/GrahamCampbell/Laravel-Flysystem).

 ##### ManagerInterface